 Bottom Line Up Front: I was reading an article by Dan John yesterday and found it so useful for such a short article.
 Through his influence, I have come to many of the same conclusions for my training: there is something great about simplicity in physical fitness.
-I thought it was important to share in a post versus in the SITREP.

 Dan talks about how when he was teaching English to non-native speakers, he eventually found it was necessary to get the basics down – in one page, easily understood, easily applied.

 He then translates this to training, sleep, and nutrition.
 To get seriously minimalist here, I can further distill Dan’s post down into the major points (the “Cheat Sheet”) as he calls it:

 - Do the fundamental movements: Push, Pull, Hinge, Squat, and Loaded Carry.

 - Do low end cardio like walking.
 Add a pack or weight vest for more effects.
 Dogs are your buddy.

 - Sprint occasionally, up a hill if you can.

 - Eat protein (meat) & vegetables; drink clear water (I take that to mean water without sugar added or artificial sweeteners).

 I used to get excited about programming complex training programs or quantifying everything I ate or every step I took.
 I realized about a year ago this complexity was not only unnecessary but counterproductive.